lightlessdays/Discrete-Structures/README.md

    [Ques 15](QUES15.cpp)       | Write  a  Program to  store  a  function  (polynomial/exponential), and  then  evaluate  the polynomial.
 (For example store f(x) = 4n^3+ 2n + 9 in an array and for a given value of n, say n = 5, evaluate (i.e. compute the value of f(5)).
    [Ques 16](QUES&#32;16)       | Write  a  Program to  represent  Graphs  using  the  Adjacency  Matrices  and  check  if  it  is  a complete graph.
    [Ques 17](QUES&#32;17)       | Write a Program to accept a directed graph G and compute the in-degree and out-degree of each vertex.
-   [Ques 18](QUES&#32;18)       | Given a  graph  G, Write  a  Program to  find  the  number  of  paths  of  length nbetween  the source and destination entered by the user.
+   [Ques 18](QUES&#32;18)       | Given a  graph  G, Write  a  Program to  find  the  number  of  paths  of  length n between  the source and destination entered by the user.
    [Ques 19](QUES&#32;19)       | Given  an  adjacency  matrix  of  a  graph,  write  a  program  to check  whether  a  given  set  of vertices {v1, v2, v3....., vk} forms an Euler path/ Euler Circuit (for circuit assume vk=v1).
    [Ques 20](QUES20.cpp)       | Given a full m-ary tree with iinternal vertices, Write a Program to find the number of leaf nodes.